A guide to what we learned about living in Zanzibar.

 - Asante.
 Machungwa kilo moja shingapi?
 (Thank you.
 How much are the oranges?) <– WE ONLY JUST GOT TO THE POINT WHERE SHE’S BUYING ORANGES

-It’s totally normal for the exchange of greetings to take this long.
+So, while living in Zanzibar, expect an exchange of greetings to take this long.
 I’ve heard longer, eavesdropping.
 The more you stick around, the longer these get.
 It’s nice, but it definitely slows things down.

-Which is also nice.
+The slow pace is also nice.
 After all, “hurry, hurry has no blessing”, as a common Swahili saying goes.

 There’s just as much Malaria in Zanzibar